IncPlusPlus/titanfall2-rp/README.md

 Click "More info" and then click "Run anyway".
 You will only be prompted like this once.
 It _may_ happen again after updating.

 # OS Support
 Currently this is officially supported only on Windows.
-However, I've been informed that it works on Linux with the use of a Discord IPC bridge.
-This may have been broken with the introduction of autmatic-updates but I think I mitigated that issue.
-Please file a bug if that's not the case.
-I'll provide more information about linux installation steps in the future.
+However, there is unofficial Linux support via the use of an IPC bridge, the steps are outlined [here.](docs/linux/RunOnLinux.md)

 ## Usage
 1. Open Discord